Indianapolis Museum of Art: Administration

 The Indianapolis Museum of Art is a 501(c)(3) corporation d/b/a Newfields.
-It is governed by President and CEO Colette Pierce Burnette, three vice chairmen, a treasurer, secretary, and 21 additional board members.
+It is governed by President and CEO Le Monte Booker, three vice chairmen, a treasurer, secretary, and 21 additional board members.
 The museums endowment consists of approximately 120 individual funds devoted to building operations, bond costs, personnel expenses, legal fees and other purposes.
-As a consequence of the 2007–2012 global financial crisis, the endowment fell from $382 million at the start of 2008 to $293 million at the end of November.
+As a consequence of the 2008 financial crisis, the endowment fell from $382 million at the start of 2008 to $293 million at the end of November.
 The endowment had returned to approximately $350 million by March 2021.

 Affiliates

 The IMA has relied on affiliates to support and raise awareness about the museum's collections since the early 20th century.

 In 1919, the Friends of American Art was founded to support purchases for the Art Association of Indianapolis and Herron Museum.
 For two decades the Friends purchased 22 works of art for the collection, funded by members' annual donations.
 The Alliance of the Indianapolis Museum of Art was founded in 1958 and planned lectures, black tie balls, and related activities in order to raise funds for the museum.
 Major gifts included a $350,000 contribution in 1979 toward the $40 million centennial endowment campaign and a $500,000 contribution toward the IMA's 1990 expansion.
 By 2007 the Alliance had provided purchase funds for over 300 works of art.

-The Contemporary Art Society was formed in 1962 to acquire contemporary art for the museum's permanent collection.
+The Contemporary Art Society (CAS) was formed in 1962 to acquire contemporary art for the museum's permanent collection.
 In 1963, the first major acquisition consisted of 65 works.
+In October 2011, IMA Contemporary Art Society partnered with Big Car Collaborative, Indy Film Fest, and the Indianapolis Museum of Contemporary Art to present a screening of Gravity Was Everywhere Back Then, a 2010 film by artist Brent Green.

 The Horticultural Society was founded in 1972 to contribute to the care and education of the museum's gardens and grounds, raising $65,000 in 1989 toward the restoration of Oldfields' gardens.
 In the late 1970s the Second Century Society and the Print and Drawing Society were both formed.
 The Second Century Society, later known as the IMA Council, was founded to celebrate donations of $1,000 or more to the museum's annual operating fund, attracting more than 200 contributors during its inaugural year.
 In 1979, the Print and Drawing Society exhibited 70 artworks spanning 500 years in their first exhibit, The Print and Drawing Society Collections.
 By the late 1980s the museum had expanded its affiliate program to include the Decorative Arts Society, the Asian Arts Society, the Ethnographic Arts Society, and the Fashion Arts Society.